matteomelani/website/README.md

 ## Deploy

-AWS Amplify, from the Console.
+Just push to master and AWS Amplify does the rest.

 =======# website
 My personal website at mame.io.